Rush0218/node-project/ex-README.md

   ## Installation

-  no installation
+  No installation process needed

   ## Usage

-  to provide city weather forecast in US
+  To provide the weather

   ## License

-  This application is covered under the Mozilla License.
+  This application is covered under the Apache License.

   ## Contributing

-  no guidelines
+  No guidelines

   ## Tests

-  no tests
+  No tests

+  ---

   ## Questions